-- 1. ArcSDE administration commands located in the bin directory of SDEHOME: - sdelayer-Creates and manages feature classes. - sdetable-Creates and manages tables. - sdeimport-Takes an existing sdeexport file and loads the data into a feature class. - shp2sde-Loads an ESRI shapefile into a feature class. - cov2sde-Loads a coverage, Map LIBRARIAN layer, or ArcStormTM layer into a feature class - tbl2sde-Loads an attribute-only dBASE or INFO file into a table.

-- sdegroup-A specialty feature class creation command that combines the features of an existing feature class into single multipart features and stores them in a new feature class for background display.
+- 1. ArcSDE administration commands located in the bin directory of SDEHOME: - sdelayer-Creates and manages feature classes. - sdetable-Creates and manages tables. - sdeimport-Takes an existing sdeexport file and loads the data into a feature class. - shp2sde-Loads an ESRI shapefile into a feature class. - cov2sde-Loads a coverage, Map LIBRARIAN layer, or ArcStorm[TM] layer into a feature class. - tbl2sde-Loads an attribute-only dBASE[®] or INFO[TM] file into a tabd. - sdegroup-A specialty feature class creation command that combines the features of an existing feature class into single multipart features and stores them in a new feature class for background display.
 The generated feature class is used for rapid display of a large amount of geometry data.
-The attribute information is not retained, and spatial searches cannot be performed on these feature classes. - sderaster-creates, inserts, modifies, imports and manages raster stored in an ArcSDE database.
+The attribute information is not retained, and spatial searches cannot be performed on these feature classes. - sderaster-Creates, inserts, modifies, imports, and manages rasters stored in an ArcSDE database.